jmleroy/forest-symfony/README.md

 Step 5: Allow CORS Queries from ForestAdmin
 -------------------------------------------

-To allow Forest to test your installation successfully, you'll also need to authorize it to do a Cross-Origin Resource Sharing (CORS) Query.
+To allow Forest to communicate successfully with your application, you'll also need to authorize it to do Cross-Origin Resource Sharing (CORS) Queries.
 If you don't know how it works, follow these instructions :

 First, install a CORS bundle, fore example NelmioCorsBundle :